EOCOnline/rangertrak/README.md

 - Simply visit <https://www.RangerTrak.org> and try entering some reports.
 All data is stored locally in your browser's Local Storage: no tracking codes are used.
 (Moving to a different browser, or device will provide a 'fresh' RangerTrak environment.)
 You will have the option to "Install" the application, which just streamlines access with a shortcut.
 The applicatino takes minimal space and does not run in the background.
 You can uninstall it like any other app.

+# For Developers Interested in Modifying the App or Contributing to the Project

 ## To Build and Test

 - Fork Github.com/eocOnline/Rangertrak to your own repository